melroy89/stanford-parser-clientserver/README.md

 3. Place the englishPCFG.ser.gz file into this folder as well.
 4. Start the Stanford server: ```./stanford_parser_server.py```

+**NOTE:** the server only accepts a list of words in purpose.
+Meaning tokenization of sentences/words can be done out-side the server.
+For example use NLTK for tokenize sentences and words from user input.
+For more info see: http://www.nltk.org/

 Testing
 -------
 Execute the client example:  ```./stanford_parser_client.py```